valtech/aem-easy-content-upgrade/Readme.md

 * doCopyResourceToRelativePath(String relativePath, String newName): copies the node to the given target path under the new name
 * doMoveResourceToRelativePath(String relativePath): moves the node to the given target path
 * doMoveResourceToPathRegex(String matchPattern, String replacementExpr): moves a resource if its path matches the pattern to the target path obtained by applying the replacement expression.
 You can use group references such as $1 (hint: "$" needs to be escaped with "\" in Groovy).
-* doChangePrimaryType(String newPrimaryType): changes primary type of the resource to the given primary type

 ```java
 aecu.contentUpgradeBuilder()